-Subsequent to the arbitration tribunal's ruling in July 2021, Abeona filed an additional claim in a second arbitration to enforce a purported settlement relating to the unpaid fees, which the Company disputed.
-In November 2021, the Company and Abeona entered into a settlement agreement and mutual release (the Settlement Agreement) to resolve all arbitration and legal proceedings and mutually release each party from any and all claims under the November 2018 License.
-Pursuant to the Settlement Agreement, Abeona will pay the Company a total of \$30.0 million as follows: (i) \$20.0 million which was paid in November 2021, (ii) \$5.0 million payable in November 2022, which is fully secured by an irrevocable standby letter of credit issued to the Company by a reputable U.S. financial institution, and (iii) \$5.0 million payable on the earlier of the third anniversary of the Settlement Agreement in November 2024 or the closing of a specified type of transaction by Abeona.
+In November 2021, the Company entered into a settlement agreement and mutual release with Abeona (the Settlement Agreement) related to claims associated with a license agreement between the parties which was terminated in May 2020.
+The Settlement Agreement resolved all arbitration and legal proceedings and mutually released each party from any and all claims under the terminated license agreement.
+Pursuant to the Settlement Agreement, Abeona will pay the Company a total of \$30.0 million as follows: (i) \$20.0 million which was paid in November 2021, (ii) \$5.0 million payable on the earlier of the third anniversary of the Settlement Agreement in November 2024 or the closing of a specified type of transaction by Abeona.

-As of June 30, 2022 and December 31, 2021, the Company had recorded gross accounts receivable of \$9.0 million and \$8.8 million, respectively, from Abeona under the Settlement Agreement.
-The gross accounts receivable of \$9.0 million as of June 30, 2022 consisted of current accounts receivable of \$5.0 million for the payment due in November 2022, and non-current accounts receivable of \$4.0 million for the present value of the \$5.0 million payment due by November 2024.
+As of March 31, 2023 and December 31, 2022, the Company had recorded gross, non-current accounts receivable of \$4.3 million and \$4.2 million, respectively, from Abeona under the Settlement Agreement.
+The gross accounts receivable of \$4.3 million as of March 31, 2023 consisted of the \$5.0 million payment due by November 2024, net of discount to present value.
 While the Company anticipates taking appropriate measures to enforce the full collection of all amounts due from Abeona under the Settlement Agreement, the Company assessed the collectability of the accounts receivable from Abeona as it relates to credit risk.
 In performing this assessment, the Company evaluated Abeona's credit profile and financial condition, as well its expectations regarding Abeona's future cash flows and ability to satisfy the contractual obligations of the Settlement Agreement.
-As a result of its analysis, the Company recorded an allowance for credit losses of \$4.0 million and \$3.8 million as of June 30, 2022 and December 31, 2021, respectively, related to the non-current accounts receivable due from Abeona.
-The Company recorded a provision for credit losses of zero and \$0.6 million for the three and six months ended June 30, 2021, respectively, as a result of changes in estimates regarding the allowance during the periods.
-No provision for credit losses was recorded for the three and six months ended June 30, 2022.
+As a result of its analysis, the

+Company recorded an allowance for credit losses of \$4.3 million and \$4.2 million as of March 31, 2023 and December 31, 2022, respectively, related to the non-current accounts receivable due from Abeona.
+No provision for credit losses was recorded for the three months ended March 31, 2023 and 2022 related to the receivable from Abeona.
 The present value discount of the non-current accounts receivable from Abeona is accreted as interest income from licensing through the contractual due date using the effective interest method.
-The Company has elected to record increases in the allowance for credit losses associated with the accretion of the present value discount of the present value from Abeona.
+The Company has elected to record increases in the allowance for credit losses associated with the accretion of the present value discount of the receivable as a reduction of the associated interest income, resulting in no interest income recognized during the periods related to the accretion of the present value discount on the non-current receivable from Abeona.